 12. If using conventional oven, you can place about 2 Naan on the baking/pizza stone at a time.

-13. If using toaster oven, place only one naan at a time in the oven.
+13. If using toaster oven, place only one naan at a time in the oven on the baking sheet.

 14. The Naan will take about 2 to 3 minutes to cook, depending upon your oven.
 After it gets little lifted bubbles throughout it, the Naan is baked